kapoor-prakhar/atlys-assigment/README.md

 - Development mode: Run `npm run start` or `yarn start`
 - Production build: Run `npm run build` or `yarn build`

-Open the CLI logged url to view it in the browser.